 The EU shall have no further exposure or liability to the Implementing Partner beyond the Global Cap.

+After the end of the Signature Period, any amount of the EU Guarantee that is not allocated to Operations shall be released and the Global Cap and any other relevant available cap applicable for the relevant Financial Product(s) shall be reduced accordingly.

 [If applicable: InvestEU Blending Arrangements involving repayable support from one or more EU Sectorial Programme]